fireantology/django-logtailer/README.rst

 SETTING OPTIONS AVAILABLE
 ========

-# preload last n lines when tailing a file
-LOGTAILER_HISTORY_LINES , default value is 0
+ - LOGTAILER_HISTORY_LINES , Number of line to get back from the file on first read, default value is 0